ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths : count the number of directories in the PATH 4-global_variables : print the global variables 5-local_variables : print all the local & global variables and functions 6-create_local_variable : Create a local variable BEST
+3-paths : count the number of directories in the PATH 4-global_variables : print the global variables 5-local_variables : print all the local & global variables and functions 6-create_local_variable : Create a local variable BEST 7-create_global_variable : Create a global variable BEST